Federal Court of Appeal: History

 Section 101 of the Constitution Act, 1867 empowers the Parliament of Canada to establish "additional Courts for the better Administration of the Laws of Canada".
-In 1971, Parliament created the Federal Court of Canada, which consisted of two divisions: the Trial Division (which replaced the Exchequer Court of Canada) and the Appeal Division.
+In 1971, Parliament enacted the Federal Court Act, which created the Federal Court of Canada.
+The new court consisted of two divisions: the Trial Division (which replaced the Exchequer Court of Canada) and the Appeal Division.

-On July 2, 2003, the Courts Administration Service Act split the Federal Court of Canada into two separate courts, with the Federal Court of Appeal succeeding the Appeal Division and the new Federal Court succeeding the Trial Division.
+On July 2, 2003, the Federal Court Act was amended by the Courts Administration Service Act.
+The amendments split the Federal Court of Canada into two separate courts, with the Federal Court of Appeal succeeding the Appeal Division and the Federal Court succeeding the Trial Division.